Data-lens-Analytics-BM1/unsupervised-predict-streamlit-BM1/README.md

 ## 1) OVERVIEW?
-This repository documents work done by a team of EXPLORE AI students in fulfilment of the requirement for Professional Certification in Data Science.
+This repository documents work done by Data Lens Analytics in developing a web based movie recommernder application deployed via Streamlit.

 #### 1.1) What is a Recommender System?
 Recommender systems are the unsung heroes of our modern technological world.
 Search engines, online shopping, streaming multimedia platforms, news-feeds - all of these services depend on recommendation algorithms in order to provide users the content they want to interact with.